What is Hepatocellular Carcinoma?

 Risk factors for HCC include chronic hepatitis B and hepatitis C, excessive alcohol consumption, metabolic liver disease (particularly nonalcoholic fatty liver disease), and exposure to dietary toxins such as aflatoxins and aristolochic acid.
 Cirrhosis is when the liver is scarred and undergoes chronic cycles of necrosis and regeneration, resulting in poor function.
 This is mostly due to long-term exposure to hepatitis or alcohol.

 What are the symptoms of HCC?

-Symptoms include abdominal pain or tenderness (particularly in the right-upper part of the abdomen), an enlarged abdomen, right shoulder pain, bloating, decreased appetite, nausea, unexplained weight loss and unexplained fevers.
+Symptoms include abdominal pain or tenderness (particularly in the right-upper part of the abdomen), an enlarged abdomen, right shoulder pain, bloating, decreased appetite, nausea, unexplained weight loss, easy bruising/bleeding, and unexplained fevers.
 Jaundice and swelling of the abdomen/legs can occur in more advanced liver cancer.
+HCC is asymptomatic in its early stages.
 Many patients with HCC do not develop symptoms until the advanced stages of the disease.

 How is HCC diagnosed?

 Tests and procedures used to diagnose HCC include:

 - A physical examination may show an enlarged, tender liver.

 - Imaging tests such as ultrasound (US), computed tomography (CT), or magnetic resonance imaging (MRI) may reveal a mass in the liver.